kxcrl/ravensaga/docs/adventure/segmented.md

 1. **Dash** - Move at a character's full movement rate
 1. **Hasty Action** - Quickly perform an action with disadvantage
 1. **Recover** - Gain 2 HP
-1. **Treat** - Attempt to remove a status effect
+1. **Resist** - Attempt to remove an effect
 1. **Standard Action** - Use any skill or perform any action as normal
-1. **Slow Action** - Use any skill requiring a large, heavy, two-handed, or slow object
+1. **Slow Action** - Use any skill requiring a large, heavy, two-handed, or otherwise slow item
 1. **Ability** - Use any ability
 1. **Focused Action** Perform an action with advantage